Glossary of business terminology - romain-vignes-53940-unsplash-banner

 Determines the net income/profit of a business.
 An annual summary of both income and expenses.

-This is an indicator of future economic growth as it is the manufacturing output of the nation.
+An indicator of future economic growth as it is a measure of the manufacturing output of an economy.

-The trading of shares based on knowledge that no one else has.
+The trading of shares based on confidential information that is not in the public domain.
 It was made illegal in the UK in 1980.

 When a company becomes unable to pay off its creditors, or its liabilities exceed its assets.

-A professional money manager who works for private investors and invests via pension and life insurance funds.
+A company or organisation that acts on behalf of private investors and invests via pension and life insurance funds.

 Any works or inventions that are original creative designs.
 The individual or company responsible for the designs will be entitled to apply for a copyright or trademark on the designs.